brand_logo

 How to Save on Student Housing Seattle?

-2. Transportation Cost In Seattle
+3. Transportation Cost In Seattle

-1. Sound Transit Light Rail: An affordable mode of travel, it connects the University of Washington (UW) to key areas, such as Capitol Hill, downtown Seattle, and the Seattle-Tacoma International Airport.
-Fares range from $2.25 - $3.50 depending on the distance traveled.
+1. Sound Transit Light Rail: An affordable mode of travel, it connects the University of Washington (UW) to key areas, such as Capitol Hill, Downtown Seattle, and the Seattle-Tacoma International Airport.
+Fares range from $2.25 - $3.50, depending on the distance traveled.
 UW students can use the U-PASS, which offers unlimited rides on the light rail.

 2. King County Metro Buses: This extensive network of buses reaches all corners of Seattle and beyond.
 A metro bus fare costs around $2.75 per ride.
 The U-PASS for UW students offers unlimited bus rides, while other students can opt for the monthly ORCA passes, costing $99 per month.

 3. Washington State Ferries and Water Taxis: If you’re looking to travel beyond Seattle, taking a ferry or water taxi is a good option.
-The ferry fares are around $6 for one-way, and for water taxi, it is $5.75.
+The ferry fares are around $6 for one-way, and for the water taxi, it is $5.75.

 How to Save on Seattle Transportation Costs?

-3. Grocery Expenses
+4. Grocery Expenses

 How to save on groceries in Seattle?

-4. Utility Expenses
+5. Utility Expenses

-Utility expenses are a significant contributor to the average cost of living in Seattle, including electricity, water, gas, heating, and internet.
 Students can expect to pay around $100 - $200 per month on average for utilities.
 This cost also depends on the size of the apartment, the number of roommates, and usage habits.

 How to save on utilities in Seattle?

-5. Food Expenses
+6. Food Expenses

 How to save on food in Seattle?